-Designation for the most complete removal of water from the grapes with different methods to increase the concentration of sugar and total extract to increase.
-The term derives from the resulting raisin berries.
-The purpose is not the production of raisins for consumption, but for the production of sweet wine, Already in ancient Rome was a raisin wine called passum (lat. passus = dried).
-The desired condition of the grapes can be achieved in different ways.
-The most common form is the grapes for a corresponding length of time Rebstock to leave and to read very late (see picture).
-An infestation of the grapes by Botrytis is desirable and favors the process.
-The second option is to place the harvested grapes on straw or reeds for an extended period of time or to hang them on racks and allow them to dry.
-For Trockenbeerenauslese and straw wines are as completely dried grapes as possible.
-In Italy, such wines are called Passito designated.
+Term for the most extensive possible withdrawal of water from the grapes using different methods to control the concentration of sugar and total extract to increase.
+The term is derived from the resulting raisin-like berries.
+The purpose is not the production of raisins for consumption, but for the production of sweet wine, Already in ancient rome was a raisin wine called passum (lat. passus = dried).
+The desired state of the grapes can be achieved in different ways.
+The most common form is to keep the grapes on for a correspondingly long time Rebstock to leave and to read very late (see in the picture).
+An infestation of the grapes through Botrytis is desired and favors the process.
+The second option is to bed the harvested grapes on straw or reeds for a long time or to hang them on racks and let them dry.
+For Trockenbeerenauslese and straw wines completely dried grapes are a prerequisite.
+In Italy, such wines are considered Passito designated.